 “I am open to investigate new tips and artistic directions through collaborative tasks,” stated Arbel.

 Arbel established Bocci in 2005 on the outskirts of Vancouver.
-The company is very best identified for its 28 Series pendant light, which it has utilised to develop a variety of installations, including a giant colourful chandelier at London’s V&ampA museum.
+The company is very best identified for its 28 Series pendant light, which it has utilised to develop a variety of installations, including a giant colourful chandelier at London’s V&A museum.

 The designer hopes opening a 2nd space in Europe will let him to experiment additional with his goods.